quadeer2003/assignment/README.md

-# Programming Learning Repository
+# Assignment

-This repository contains a comprehensive collection of examples and practice materials for learning programming across multiple domains: Java, SQL, and Frontend Web Development (HTML, CSS, and JavaScript).
-It's structured as a progressive learning path for each technology.
+This repository contains an assignment for Java, SQL, and Frontend Web Development (HTML, CSS, and JavaScript).

 ## Repository Structure